HMS Blazer and Captain Owen Stanley

 H.M.S.
 Blazer, the third of the name, was built at Chatham in 1835 as one of the two Tartarus first-class steam gun vessels and was armed with three guns5HMS Blazer : Figureheads see figureheads.ukmcs.org.uk. .
 She spent time in the Mediterranean and was then commissioned for Survey Work under Captain Washington in 1843.
 She was wooden, 145ft long, 28ft 6in wide, of 527 tons burthen and driven by side paddle wheels powered by two 120 h.p. steam engines6120 h.p. steam engines by Miller and Ravenhill. .
 The rapid evolution of steam vessels at this time would have contributed to the early retirement from her original role.
 She would however, have been well suited to survey work.

-Stanley’s posting on Blazer was was short as he left for Australia later in 1846.
+Stanley’s posting on Blazer was short as he left for Australia in April 1846.
 Blazer continued to be used as a survey ship, under Calver, although this was interrupted by a spell of famine relief work in Ireland.
 She was broken up at Portsmouth in 18537H.M.S.
 Blazer details. see www.shipspottersteve.com. .

 It has been suggested that the garment of the same name originated when a young Queen Victoria visited the ship causing the Captain to invent a smart jacket for his crew to impress her.
 This is plausible but unlikely8True Blue: A History of the Navy Blazer.
 See magazine.brooksbrothers.com/navy-blazer/ .
-The original H.M.S.Blazer was named after the First Sea Lord’s dog and the figurehead was, appropriately, a Golden Blazing Sun9HMS Blazer Royal Navy History see www.royalnavy.mod.uk/our-organisation/the-fighting-arms/surface-fleet/patrol/archer-class/hms-blazer .
+The original H.M.S.Blazer was named after the First Sea Lord’s dog and the figurehead was, appropriately, a Golden Blazing Sun9HMS Blazer Royal Navy History see www.royalnavy.mod.uk/our-organisation/the-fighting-arms/surface-fleet/patrol/archer-class/hms-blazer 10The word Blazer was little used until the 1890s – see Ngram..

 H.M.S.Blazer by Owen Stanley1846 Owen Stanley

-The East Coast Survey work was surely one the easiest parts of Stanley’s career since in 1846-1849 he commanded an expedition to Australia in H.M.S Rattlesnake10Macgillivray, F.R.G.S., J. Narrative of The Voyage of H.M.S.
+The East Coast Survey work was surely one the easiest parts of Stanley’s career since in 1846-1849 he commanded an expedition to Australia in H.M.S Rattlesnake11Macgillivray, F.R.G.S., J. Narrative of The Voyage of H.M.S.
 Rattlesnake Volume 1, Volume 2 .
 He died of an illness in Sydney, aged only thirty-nine in 1850, and was buried there: this was how his sketchbook came to be preserved in Australia.
 The Owen Stanley Mountain Range in New Guinea is named for him.
-Port Stanley in the Falklands was named after his uncle11Stanley, Falkland Islands.
+Port Stanley in the Falklands was named after his uncle12Stanley, Falkland Islands.
 Wikipedia. .

 One of his accomplishments was to propose the use of a micrometer screw for the sextant.
 This, in due course, replaced the vernier scale and was one of the incremental improvements in navigational accuracy.
 He did not patent the idea, nor live to see its widespread use.